VeriHash/unpool_validator_tools/README.md

 - The `publicKey`, `message`, and `signature` are the outputs from the script `sign/sign.py`, located in this repository.
 - The `beneficiaryWalletAddress` and `beneficiaryWalletPrivateKey` are the address and private key of the wallet which will be used to withdraw that validator's MEV balance at a later date.

-An example execution of the script would be:
+An example execution of the script for a validator falling under OFAC juridiction would be:

 ```bash
 $ python register.py \